 Racial Justice Clinic students have worked on a variety of racial justice cases and projects over the last several years.
-These have included challenges to anti-immigrant legislation and ordinances; Morgan Stanley's predatory lending practices; voter suppression laws; abusive police practices around the country; dysfunctional indigent defense systems in Idaho, New Orleans, and Missouri; conditions at a Georgia alternative school operated by a private company; and the abuse and wrongful arrests of New York City public school students by the NYPD.
-Students have also engaged in representation of students who were victims of excessive use of force by Mississippi police; representation of a man ejected off of an airline due to racial profiling; investigation and preparation of litigation challenging conditions at alternative schools in Florida and Texas; and advocacy to challenge anti-affirmative action ballot initiatives around the country.
-Much of the clinic's past work is described on the ACLU's web site, which we encourage you to visit.
+These have included challenges to anti-immigrant legislation and ordinances; discrimination against Native children in a Montana public school district; voter suppression laws; abusive police practices in Milwaukee and other jurisdictions around the country; dysfunctional indigent defense systems in Idaho, New Orleans, and Missouri; conditions at a Georgia alternative school operated by a private company; the religious rights of Native inmates in New York State prisons; and the abuse and wrongful arrests of New York City public school students by the NYPD.
+Students have also engaged in representation of students who were victims of excessive use of force by Mississippi police; representation of a man ejected off of an airline due to racial profiling; investigation and preparation of litigation challenging conditions at alternative schools in Florida and